 b) If not so transferred, applied for charitable purposes as may be determined by the Members of the Credit Union in a General Meeting.

-85SEAL
+9. Seal

 The Credit Union Seal shall only be used by the authority of the Board of Directors acting on behalf of the Credit Union.
 Every instrument to which the seal shall be attached shall be signed by a Director and countersigned by a second Director.

-81Amendments to Rules
+10. Amendments to Rules

 The Rules of the Credit Union may not be amended except by a resolution passed by not less than two thirds of the Members present, either in person or by electronic means, and eligible to vote at a General Meeting of the Credit Union.
 Notice of the proposed alteration must be given in writing alongside the notice of the meeting.